17 Perfect Things to Do in Prague in Winter [2024-2025]

 A stunning snow-covered winter scene in the town of Cesky Krumlov in the cold months with the river and Baroque architecture

-I have only been here in the fall but I can certify that it is absolutely delightful any time of year – and likely doubly so under a layer of snow!
+If Prague in winter just simply isn’t enough fairytale magic for you, then make sure you visit one of the most beautiful cities in the Czech Republic: Český Krumlov!
+I have only been here in the fall but I can certify that it is absolutely delightful any time of year… and likely doubly so under a layer of snow!

-While you can certainly get there independently by train, you can also book a day tour from Prague which makes transportation a little easier.
+While you can certainly get there independently by train, you can also book a day tour from Prague which makes transportation and planning much easier.
+This is especially helpful if you’re nervous about navigating public transit in a foreign country.

 This is the day tour I recommend, with over 500 positive reviews!